SonDo580/sicp/README.md

 # SICP

-- Learn from the book: Structure and Intepretation of Computer Programs
+- Learn from the book: Structure and Interpretation of Computer Programs

 ## Learning materials: